deepanshs/csdmpy/docs/source/CSDmodel_uml/dimensions/linear.rst

                                              the physical quantities describing
                                              the dimension.
-period                  :ref:`sQ_uml`        The period of the dimension. fft_output_order        Boolean              If true, the coordinates along the
+period                  :ref:`sQ_uml`        The period of the dimension. complex_fft             Boolean              If true, the coordinates along the
                                              dimension are evaluated as the
                                              output of a complex fast Fourier
                                              transform (FFT) routine.
 See the